Megachile pugnata: Formation of larval feed and oviposition

 The process of creating the pollen and nectar ball for its young takes many foraging trips in and out of the nest.
 The M. pugnata female makes multiple trips to collect pollen before returning it to her nest.
 Then the female subsequently leaves her nest to collect nectar to deposit.
 She then goes in and out of her nest cavity multiple times either backing in the abdomen first to knock off the pollen on her abdomen and hind legs or face first to deposit nectar into the pollen.
 The female will use her mandibles to mash the pollen and nectar together to form a nutritious paste for her offspring to eat and to form it into the correct shape.
 The final step of creating the pollen and nectar food ball for her offspring is to expel a large amount of nectar onto one small area to create a spot on which to lay her egg.
 She then turns around and lays a single egg directly onto this wet spot she created.
 Laying the egg takes on average about 60 seconds.
 The female then immediately leaves the nest and starts sealing off that cell using a plug, so she can start creating another pollen ball for her next egg.

 Life stages

 Eggs

-The eggs when laid are 1 to 1 ½ mm by 3-4 mm, and are relatively straight and oblong in shape.
+The eggs when laid are 1 to 1.5 mm by 3-4 mm, and are relatively straight and oblong in shape.
 As the egg develops it changes in color from opaque to translucent.
 On average the eggs take about 6 days to hatch into a 1st instar larva.
 Once it hatches, it begins feeding on the pollen ball left by its mother.